abitravers1989/CV/README.md

 I am a soon-to-be full stack developer looking to enhance the skills I developed at Makers Academy (a 12 week intensive development boot camp).
 I write about how I am learning and what I am struggling with [here](http://lebrunblack.com/), in the hope that this will help others.
 My initial interest is in security and software systems.
 I hope to bring a unique perspective to this area, whilst coaching others who are less experienced.

 As someone who is intrinsically motivated, I am happiest when I am facing a challenge.
-I continuously take on tasks above my skill set which is why I am drawn to coding, as there is always more to learn.
+I continuously take on tasks above my skill set which is why I am drawn to coding, where there is always more to learn.
 I found my interest for software and web development initially through my work as a growth hacker for Tech startups while living in Vietnam and Indonesia.

 ## Skills ##

-#### Fast Self-taught Leaner Who Thrives Under Pressure ####
+#### Fast Self-Taught Leaner Who Thrives Under Pressure ####

 A tenacious ability to teach myself new skills quickly and apply them while under pressure: